 I go thru a lot of chipotles in adobo sauce.
 I have an entire section of one of my pantry shelves devoted to cans of them.
 So it occurred to me that I should try my hand at making them at home.
 These chiptoles in adobo came out fantastically.
 Great smoky flavor and a bit of heat.
 They do take a bit of time to prepare, but they are oh so worth the trouble.

 I dried my smoked jalapenos in my Nesco Snackmaster Pro dehydrator.
 If you don’t have a dehydrator you can place the jalapenos on a baking sheet and place in the oven at the lowest temperature setting.
 Rotate the jalapenos every few hours until dried.
+The chipotles were the star ingredient my Texas chipotle burgers and on my adobo Buffalo chicken wings!

 You can also skip the smoking and drying of the jalapenos and buy dried chipotles at your marketplace.
 In our grocery store the dried peppers can be found by the produce section.